 A Total Economic Valuation (TEV) of Mukura forest conducted in 2014 (ARCOS, 2014) and a study termed "Integrated Landscape Assessment and Monitoring - ILAM" conducted by ARCOS in Mukura in 2016 (ARCOS, 2016) both found that firewood extraction was the second biggest threat to the forest after illegal mining.

 The respondents in these studies indicated that most households do not have enough trees either as woodlots or planted on their farms.

-They therefore use Mukura natural forest as an important sole source of firewood.
-However, the respondents reported that resource has been declining over time and they currently face a serious firewood crisis that makes them use any available alternative source of fuel, including crop residues.
-Since 2015.
-ARCOS has been trying to promote biogas as a viable and green alternative to firewood in this area in order to reduce the threat to the Mukura forest (now gazetted as a national park).
-This effort has benefited from the already on-going national biogas programme which subsidizes biogas digesters installation at 50% of the cost.
+They therefore use Mukura natural forest as the sole source of firewood.
+However, the respondents reported that resources has been declining over time and they currently face a serious firewood crisis that makes them use any available alternative source of fuel, including crop residues.

+Since 2015, ARCOS has been trying to promote biogas as a viable and green alternative to firewood in this area in order to reduce the threat to the Mukura forest (now gazetted as a national park).
+T his effort has benefited from the already on-going national biogas programme which subsidizes biogas digesters installation at 50% of the cost.
 The remaining upfront costs were financed as loans through the NBCFs that were established in the different NBVs in the area.

 So far, 76 households have benefited from the scheme and have digesters installed as well.
 Having only 76 out of thousands of households that surrounds Mukura forest switch from using firewood to biogas for cooking is not going to have a big impact in terms of reduction of pressure on the forest.
-However, this has served as a proof of concept which further awareness and sensitization effort on sustainable energy will build on.